talibasya/egg-advanced-react-components-pattern/README.md

 ## 13 Use prop Getters with Render

 Handle custom `onClick` and native method in the same component.
 Composing actions in the `Toggle` component.

+## 14 Use Component state initializers

+Allow set initial state outside and reset to initial state meanwhile by `reset` action.